-The COO of the health plan, originally licensed the tool, so it was before I was in this role, but I’ve immersed myself in learning the tool and have utilized it, along with the medical director, my team of leaders, to really dig into it, learn about it, and use it for our business.
-It’s really been helpful over time.
+The COO of the health plan, my boss, originally licensed the tool, so it was actually before me, but I've really immersed myself in learning the tool and have utilized it, along with the medical director, my team of leaders, to really get into it, learn about it, and use it for our business.
+It's really been helpful over time.

-Can you highlight why you are renewing your partnership and what you hope to accomplish?
+Integrated Healthcare Executive: Can you highlight why you are renewing your partnership together, and what you hope to accomplish together?

-We can identify different patient populations who may be high utilizers or members with care gaps.
-We use their tools to stratify and identify populations at risk, track, and trend cost utilization metrics.
+We can identify different patient populations that may be high utilizers or members with care gaps.
+We use their tools to stratify and identify populations at risk, track and trend cost utilization metrics.

 We share the information with provider groups, so we teach them how to use the tool and support them so they can look at their population utilization, their risks, and their trends.
 We have been giving access to providers for several years on their patient panels, because this data is not available to them from any other source.